Location: Daintree Lowland Rainforest, Queensland, Australia

 Total Cost of Project: $60,000

-In conjunction with Daintree Life we will revegetate unused roads in the Daintree Lowland Rainforest by planting trees.
-This will help create a buffer for the Daintree National Park and increase habitat for wildlife.
-The cost of growing, planting, and maintenance is $10 per tree.
-Our partners, Daintree Life will manage the planting of the trees and will hold community planting days that will see Indigenous elders, traditional owner families, and members of the local community all working together to plant the trees.
-Daintree Life will also care for the trees for three years to ensure they survive and thrive.
+Our partners, Daintree Life managed the planting of the trees and will also undertake maintenance for three years to ensure they survive and thrive.
 All of the trees are propagated from seeds sourced from nearby trees and the planting is designed to achieve canopy closure to exclude weeds.